6 CRR-NY 182.13NY-CRR

 (2) An accidental and unforeseeable incidental take of any species listed as endangered or threatened in this Part.
 The misidentification of a species will not be grounds for a claim that a take was accidental and unforeseeable.

 (3) A taking of any species listed as endangered or threatened in this Part resulting from existing, routine and ongoing agricultural activities.
 For purposes of this section, routine and ongoing agricultural activities include but are not limited to cultivation and tillage of soil, crop rotation, fallowing, grazing and watering of livestock, making reasonable use of water resources, planting or harvesting natural or agricultural products, and otherwise engaging in the use of land for growing agricultural products.
-For purposes of this section, routine and ongoing agricultural activities do not include forest management activities or the conversion of agricultural land to non-agricultural use.
+For purposes of this section, routine and ongoing agricultural activities must have occurred on the property within the previous 5 years and do not include forest management activities or the conversion of agricultural land to non-agricultural use.

 (4) Public health declarations, orders, and regulations of the Department of Health.
 Copies of all such public health orders and regulations affecting any activity subject to this Part shall be filed with the Department of Environmental Conservation.
 The commissioner may request modification of such orders or regulations deemed necessary to implement the policy of section 11-0535 of the Environmental Conservation Law and this Part.